tansaku/webserver_log_parser/README.md

 unique:   2.668389   0.095945   2.764334 (  2.770790)
 ```

 to compare the performance of calculating total and unique page views.
 The results shown above are for the first version of the system.
-An alternative approach involving restructuring `webserver_log_parser` to create the WebPageVisits object as the log was processed was tried where the `parse_line` operation was as follows:
+An alternative approach involving restructuring `webserver_log_parser` to create the WebPageVisits object as the log was processed was tried where the `parse_line` operation was adjusted to the following:

 ```rb
   if index[page]